Translating for the Middle East

 • Arab consumers are more than willing to adopt new technologies, as demonstrated by the increase in the use of mobile devices.

-• Many Middle East countries have moved to integrate paper-based information services (passports/visas, insurance, vehicle licensing, logistics tracking, and utility payments) with universal online payment platforms.
+• Many Middle Eastern countries have moved to integrate paper-based information services (passports/visas, insurance, vehicle licensing, logistics tracking, and utility payments) with universal online payment platforms.
 These steps enable risk-free online shopping.

 • Middle East markets have a more relaxed taxation system when compared to European markets.